 If you’re in the trucking business, you may have heard of power-only trucking.
-But exactly what does power only mean?
+But exactly what does power-only mean?
 Power-only trucking happens when a trucking company provides only a driver and a tractor.
-The trailer is provided by the shipper, a third-party logistics company, or, sometimes, through a lease option.
+The trailer is provided by the shipper, a third-party logistics company or, sometimes, through a lease option.

-In some cases, the trucking company also owns a fleet of trailers but provides power-only solutions to account for seasonal fluctuations, network imbalances, or other issues.
-There are also power-only trucking companies.
-A power-only trucking company does not have its own fleet of trailers but solely takes on power-only trucking jobs.
-Either way, power-only trucking offers an alternative that, depending on the circumstances, can deliver greater flexibility, efficiency, and even make the carrier’s job easier.
+In some cases, the trucking company also owns a fleet of trailers but provides power-only capacity to account for seasonal fluctuations, network imbalances, or other issues.
+There are also power-only carriers that do not have their own trailer fleets.
+Instead, they solely take on power-only trucking jobs.
+Either way, power-only trucking offers an alternative that, depending on the circumstances, can deliver greater flexibility and efficiency and even make the carrier’s job easier.

 What is power-only trucking?

 What does power-only trucking mean to shippers?
-Power-only trucking is a flexible option that can work especially well for shippers that get fluctuating levels of perishable goods.
-It’s also helpful for those who tend to store loads on trailers for long periods of time.
-In the case of perishable goods, a shipper might have plenty of trailer space, but not enough drivers and tractors to ship them on time.
+Power-only trucking is a flexible option that can work especially well for shippers that get fluctuating levels of perishable items.
+It’s also helpful for those who tend to store loads on trailers for long periods.
+In the case of perishable goods, a shipper might have plenty of trailer space but not enough drivers and tractors to ship them on time.

 How does power-only trucking work?

 When a shipper has a load of freight but no tractor or driver to haul it, they can connect with a power-only trucking company directly or work with a broker to find the right carrier.
 Power-only trucks use an adjustable fifth-wheel hitch that can safely tow a wide variety of equipment, from reefer trucks to dry vans and perhaps even a flatbed.
 Different sized trucks have different towing capacities, but standard and four-axle trucks are the most common.